 The Harmonisation Handbook has been designed primarily to provide National Statistics Harmonisation Group (NSHG) members with guidance for their roles and responsibilities.
 It also includes a detailed explanation of the GSS approved Harmonisation Process to be used when producing Harmonised Principles.
 It will also provide general readers with an overview of the harmonisation work currently being conducted by the GSS and the NSHG.

 The National Statistics Harmonisation Group (NSHG) is a sub-committee of the Government Statistical Service Statistical Policy and Standards Committee.
 It is responsible for the cross-government programme of harmonisation, designed to make UK statistics comparable to each other, where possible.

-These sets of questions, concepts and outputs (harmonised principles) provide a harmonised means of collecting information about a given topic.
-Primary harmonised principles include demographic information, ethnicity, general health and long-term health conditions and illnesses.
+The GSS Harmonised Principles are approved documents containing sets of questions, concepts, definitions and outputs and provide a harmonised means of collecting information about a given topic.

-PDF documents concerning secondary harmonised principles are available to download from the drop down menu below.
+PDF documents concerning GSS Harmonised Principles are available to download from the drop down menu below.

 Harmonisation of business statistics and administrative data